 All iterations of the Learning Partners Program work to bring together schools from across New York City to share and network creative solutions and strong practices.
 By encouraging educators to collaborate, student education is elevated on a rising tide of dedicated support and proven experience.

 Researchers from the DOE’s Research and Policy Support Group and Columbia University’s Center for Public Research and Leadership completed a report documenting the experience of three Learning Partners triads during the 2014-15 school year.
 These case studies reveal the unique learning process of each triad, identify successful components of interschool collaboration, and provide timelines of the work and artifacts used by schools.
 We hope that the report will help generate ideas to get started or continue efforts in collaboration.

-For more information or questions about the Learning Partners Program, please contact LearningPartners@schools.nyc.gov.
-For more information on the District-Charter Collaborative, e-mail DCC@schools.nyc.gov.
+For more information about the Learning Partners program, contact LearningPartners@schools.nyc.gov.
+For information about the District-Charter Collaborative, email DCC@schools.nyc.gov.